p33t/assembla-freshcode_public/beatfix.live/www/README.md

 `package.json` has a list of scripts that can be run with `yarn xxx`.

+TODO: Version the buckets so can cutover at DNS

 Release procedure:
 1. `rm -rf dist`
 1. `yarn build`